-The Tourtalk TT 40 command system is used when it is difficult for a trainer to be heard either due to noise or distance.
+The Tourtalk command systems are used when it is difficult for a trainer to be heard either due to noise or distance.
 The Tourtalk system ensures the trainer’s commands are heard clearly without them having to raise their voice.

 Some examples of use are -